lumina-desktop/lumina-docs/luminaintro.rst

 * ZFS file restore functionality through the :ref:`Insight File Manager`.

-* Multi-monitor support includes the :ref:`Lumina Xconfig` graphical utility for adding or removing monitors from the |lumina| session.
+* Multi-monitor support includes the :ref:`Xconfig` graphical utility for adding or removing monitors from the |lumina| session.

 * Simple system controls through the system menu for configuring audio volume, screen brightness, battery status/notifications, and workspace